Dark matter scattering off ${}^2$H and ${}^4$He nuclei within chiral effective field theory: WIMP-Nucleon Interactions

 \section{WIMP-Nucleon Interactions}

-In this Section, we use the EFT framework to write the WIMP-nucleon interaction and compute the transition amplitudes using the $\chi$PT.
+We use the EFT framework to write the WIMP-nucleon interaction and compute the transition amplitudes using the $\chi$PT.
 The nucleon-WIMP interaction terms will be obtained from the WIMP-quark Lagrangian given in Eq.~(\ref{lqks}) using the standard procedure~\cite{fettes00}.

+We have examined all possible WIMP-quark vertex types: scalar, pseudoscalar, vector, axial and tensor.
+Now, within the framework of $\chi$EFT, for each case, the interaction vertices between nucleon and WIMP are derived.
+Among them, we will take into account only the dominant ones and they will be used to get the effective Hamiltonian.
+A fairly self-contained summary of this derivation is provided in Appendix~\ref{app:WIMP-N_Int} for completeness.
+Here we report a summary of the Lagrangian terms taken into account: